AMR-21/Mapty/README.md

 # Mapty

-This project creates the script of https://mapty.netlify.app/ website to practice OOP with Javascript.
+This project creates the script of https://mapty.netlify.app/ website to practice OOP with JavaScript.

 © Copyright by Jonas Schmedtmann